Federal School Code & Location

-There are multiple GI Bill benefits and each is different, so we recommend that you compare your options using the GI Bill Comparison Tool or the comparison table at the VA website.
+There are multiple GI Bill benefits and each is different.
+We recommend that you compare your options using the GI Bill Comparison Tool or the comparison table at the VA website.
 This tool helps you to calculate your benefits, research approved programs, and determine eligibility.

 In addition, you can view more detailed information on the following programs:

 Top-Up is a VA benefit that may be used by active duty members who are not receiving 100% tuition assistance coverage for a course.
 For example, if the course cost is $975 and TA pays $750, your out-of-pocket expense is $225.
 You may submit the $225 to the VA for reimbursement using Top-Up.

 You are responsible for paying any balance not covered by TA at the start of your course.
 Access to the course will not be permitted until the balance is paid in full.

 If you are a disabled veteran, you may be entitled to Vocational Rehabilitation education benefits from the VA which may cover up to the full cost of tuition, books, and fees.
 You may also receive a stipend for course enrollments and technology expenses associated with taking courses online.
 Call the VA at 800-827-1000 and ask about Vocational Rehabilitation benefits.
 They will direct you to a case manager in your local area to review your claim.
 If approved, your case manager will fax VA form 28-1905 to us at 866-755-8763 after which we will allow access to your registered courses.